PunchThrough/bean-docs/src/node-sdk/overview.md

 ## Welcome!

 Welcome to the first official cross-platform Bean documentation.
 Building cross-platform apps that interface with real hardware can be difficult and is why we have only supported fully native applications until now.
-With the help of the [noble library]() we were able to build the first official cross-platform Bean SDK and "CLI loader" using Node.js.
+With the help of the [noble library]() we were able to build the first official cross-platform Bean SDK and CLI loader using Node.js.

 The following platforms are supported: